MNuenninghoff/NPCCreator/README.md

 creating right now.

 I want to build an application that can quickly generate randomized NPC templates to provide descriptions for busy DM’s.
-Need a barkeeper who has something a unique trait?
+Need a barkeeper who has a unique trait?
 Now you can quickly generate it (and save it for future reference).
 Struggling to come up with a fun villain for the next plot arc?
 Quickly make a couple random villains and see if any strike your fancy.